victoria-makerspace/victoria-makerspace.github.io/source/Firmware.rst

 Whoami implementation for MQTT Topic Expansion
 """""""""""""""""""""""""""""""""""""""""""""""

 As noted in the section on future MQTT topic structure each tool access system will need to be told what tool it is and what workshop it is in.
-At least if we are to avoid having to hardcode each station.
+This could be achieved using a JSON document payload, retained publishes with each devices factory coded MAC addresses, and a single hardcoded whoami topic.

 Possible solutuion: